Zohaib251/Full-Stack-Developer-Resume/README.md

 ## Customization

-To customize the website, you can edit the content in `index.html` and modify the styles in `index.css`.
+To customize the resume, you can edit the content in `index.html` and modify the styles in `index.css`.
 For example, you can update your profile picture, name, contact information, education details, and work experience.
 You can also adjust the colors, fonts, and layout by editing the CSS file.

 ## Dependencies